eurompi/eurompi.github.io/_pages/program.md

 ![Banner](/assets/Charlotte1.png){:height="auto" width="100%"}

+# MPI Forum

+The MPI Forum will be held October 29-30, 2025 in UNC Charlotte's Student Union Rooms 263.

 # EuroMPI/USA'25 Program

 The program below is tentative and might change.
 The EuroMPI program runs in parallel with the [IWOMP program](https://www.iwomp.org/iwomp-2025/).

-All rooms are located in the student union building.
+Breaks will be served in Room 262 of the student union.
+EuroMPI paper sessions will be held in Room 266 and the keynotes will be held in the Student Union Theater.
 See [Venue](https://eurompi.org/venue) for details.

 ## Oct 1 - Day 1